The Ultimate Salary Negotiation Script For Every Scenario

 5. Counteroffer with a higher salary or additional benefits.

 Be clear about the salary number you want the company to meet as you present your counteroffer.
-Bonus points if you can backup your number with verified compensation data.
-(Learn more about verified compensation data here.)
+Bonus points if you can backup your number with accurate compensation data.
+(Learn more about compensation data here.)

 Examples: